tobyweston/blog/source/_posts/2014-11-25-scala-learning-curve.md

 You can think of the far right as Haskell on the JVM.
 Haskell forces you down a functional design but as Scala is an Object-Oriented / Functional hybrid, it can only give you the tools.
 It can't enforce functional programming; you need discipline and experience in Scala to avoid mutating state for example.
 Haskell will physically stop you.

 So as you start out on the continuum using Java and move to the right, libraries like [Functional Java](http://www.functionaljava.org/), [Totally Lazy](https://code.google.com/p/totallylazy/) and even [Java 8 features](https://leanpub.com/whatsnewjava8) help you adopt a more functional style.
 There comes a point where a language switch helps even more.
-Functional idioms become a **language feature rather than a library feature**.
+Functional idioms become a **language feature** rather than a **library feature**.
 The syntactical sugar of for-comprehensions are a good example.

-## Wrap Up
+## Final Thoughts

-As you carry on, using libraries like Scalaz makes it easier to a progress towards pure FP but remember that reaching the far right or top right quadrant of the learning curve isn't the goal in and of itself.
+As you carry on, using libraries like [Scalaz](http://eed3si9n.com/learning-scalaz/index.html) makes it easier to a progress towards pure FP but remember that reaching the far right or top right quadrant of the learning curve isn't the goal in and of itself.
 Reaching a purely functional milestone is going to be difficult.
-It may not even be the right thing to do for your team.
+It may not even be the right thing for your team.

+Make a deliberate decision about where you want to be on the continuum, be clear about _why_ and use my learning curve as a way to gauge your progress.

 I'm working on a course with [Pluralsight](http://www.pluralsight.com) to help Java teams make the transition to Scala.
-If you're interested and liked this post, look out for announcements here and on [twitter](https://twitter.com/jamanifin).
+If you're interested and liked this post, look out for announcements here or on [twitter](https://twitter.com/jamanifin).